Tryphiodorus: The Taking of Ilios

 The Sack of Troy can be considered part of a late antique vogue for mythological epic, which includes the Posthomerica by Quintus of Smyrna (third century AD), the Dionysiaca by Nonnus of Panopolis (mid fifth c.
-AD), the Rape of Helen (by Colluthus) and the Description of the Statues in the Terms of Zeuxippus by Christodorus (early sixth century, transmitted as book 2 of the Palatine Anthology).
+AD), the Rape of Helen (by Colluthus) and the Description of the Statues in the Baths of Zeuxippus by Christodorus (early sixth century, transmitted as book 2 of the Palatine Anthology).

 In this poem Triphiodorus shows a deep understanding of Homer and the grammatical tradition of interpretation of the Homeric poems (e.g. in lines 60-1 he shows that he knows about the editorial tradition of Homer Iliad 5.62-4).
 He quotes Hesiod (especially Triph.
 136–8, after Hes.
 Op.
 57–8) and Pindar (Triph.
 643, after Pi.
 N. 7.42), Hellenistic poetry (e.g. Triph.
 318–35, after AR 1.362-90).
 His portrayal of Cassandra is reminiscent of Aeschylus in his Agamemnon and Euripides in Trojan Women.

-Regarding a possible influence of Virgil Aeneid 2, there are some glaring differences between the two accounts of the end of Troy: Virgil develops the character of Laocoön (A. 2.40-56, 199–231), and only mentions Cassandra (246-7), while Triphiodorus focuses on Cassandra (358-443) and does not mention Laocoön.
+Regarding a possible influence of Virgil Aeneid 2, there are some glaring differences between the two accounts of the end of Troy: Virgil develops the character of Laocoön (A. 2.40-56, 199–231), and only mentions Cassandra (246–7), while Triphiodorus focuses on Cassandra (358–443) and does not mention Laocoön.
 On the contrary, Virgil and Triphiodorus are particularly close in the treatment of the figure of Sinon, in particular in their speeches (compare Aeneid 2.76-96, 103–4, 189–94, and Triph.
 265–82, 292–303).